x-hachiroku/tgsync/README.md

 **NOTE**: Once a media file is deleted from the repo, it will not be re-downloaded even when referenced by new messages.

-For more information about hard links, visit [Wikipedia](https://en.wikipedia.org/wiki/Hard_link).
+For more information about hard links, see [Wikipedia](https://en.wikipedia.org/wiki/Hard_link).